Designing SOCs

 Workstation & Command Console Design in SOCs

-A well-designed SOC workstation should:
+A well-designed Security operation center console should:

 - Minimize distractions for better focus.